Get your copy of the NSCA CSCS exam cheat sheet. It helps immensely for studying for the exam.

 The largest component of the body, equaling 45 – 70% of total body weight.

-Sweat losses exceeding the intake of fluid can lead to a state of hypohydration, with a following increase in core temperature, decrease in blood plasma volume, and increased heart rate and perceived exertion.
+Sweat losses exceeding the fluid intake can lead to a state of hypohydration, with a following increase in core temperature, decrease in blood plasma volume, and increased heart rate and perceived exertion.

 Exercise in hot environments helps in adapting the body to heat stress.

-Some athletes are more prone to dehydration and heat stress in the beginning of the season before they regularly exercise.
+Some athletes are more prone to dehydration and heat stress at the beginning of the season before regularly exercising.